keboola/keboola-as-code-templates/_common/in-thoughtspot-hubspot/v0/src/extractor/kds-team.ex-hubspot-crm/in-thoughtspot-hubspot-extractor/description.md

 ## Description:
-This extractor is getting data from HubSpot.
-It's an incremental update and the extractor is taking data about: companies, activities, lists, owners, contacts, deals and pipelines.
+This data source is getting data from HubSpot.
+It's an incremental update and the data source is taking data about: companies, activities, lists, owners, contacts, deals and pipelines.

 ## Credentials:
 Fill API token and click on _SAVE_.